Chris-grant1995/f1-epg-server/README.md

 1.  **Build and Run with Docker Compose:**
     Navigate to the project root directory (where `docker-compose.yml` is located) and run:
     ```bash
-    docker compose up --build -d
+    docker compose up -d
     ```
-    This command builds the Docker image (if not already built), starts the container in detached mode (`-d`), and maps port 5001 (as defined in `docker-compose.yml`).
+    This command pulls the Docker image (if not already available locally), starts the container in detached mode (`-d`), and maps port 5001 (as defined in `docker-compose.yml`).
 The timezone is set to `Europe/London` by default in the `docker-compose.yml`, but you can override it by setting the `TZ` environment variable before running `docker compose up`.

     Example to run with a different timezone:
     ```bash
-    TZ=America/New_York docker compose up --build -d
+    TZ=America/New_York docker compose up -d
     ```

 2.  **Access the EPG:**